-Since the 1960's the blue whiting stock has been surveyed in the feeding area during summer or autumn by research vessels from various countries, for exempel USSR (Ushakov and Mazhirina 1978, Shevchenko and Isaev 1983), Norway (Blindheim et.al.
-1971, Blindheim and Jakupsstovu 1976, Monstad and Blindheim 1978, 1986) and Germany (Sarhage and Sshøne 1980).
-In the period 1982 - 86 the summer surveys have been coordinated by ICES and research vessels from The Faroes, Iceland, GDR, Norway, USSR and Denmark have participated (Anon.
-1982, 1983b- 1986b).
+Since the 1960's the blue whiting stock has been surveyed in the feeding area during summer or autumn by research vessels from various countries, for example USSR (USHAKOV and MAZHIRINA 1978, SHEVCHENKO and ISAEV 1983), Norway (BLINDHEIM et. al. 1971, BLINDHEIM and JAKUPSTOVU 1976, MONSTAD and BLINDHEIM 1978, 1986) and FRG (SARHAGE and SCHØNE 1980).
+In the period 1982 -86 the summer surveys have been coordinated by ICES and research vessels from The Faroes, Iceland, GDR, Norway, USSR and Denmark have participated (ANON.
+1982, 1983b -1986b).

-The assessments from these surveys, considered as relative indices because of, most probably incomplete coverage of the total northern stock, indicate a steady decrease of the stock from 1980 onwards (Monstad and Blindheim 1986).
+The assessments from these surveys, considered as relative indices because of most probably incomplete coverage of the total northern stock, indicate a steady decrease of the stock from 1980 onwards (MONSTAD and BLINDHEIM 1986).
 In the Working Group's VPA-results an increase of the stock size due to the strong 1982 and 1983 yearclasses is reflected.
-From 1986 a slight decrease set in again (Anon.
-1989).
+From 1986 a slight decrease set in again (ANON.
+1990).

 Every year since the beginning of the 1970's the spawning stock of the northern blue whiting has been monitored acoustically in the spring season by vessels from one or more countries.
-However, due to incongruence of time and area covered, the resulting estimates show a great discrepancy (Anon.
-1983a, 1984a, 1986 a, 1989).
+Due to incongruence of time and area covered, the resulting estimates, however, show a great discrepancy (ANON.
+1983a, 1984a, 1986a, 1989).

 The assessments of the stock size in the spawning area in general have been, however, higher than the assessments in the feeding area.
 This indicates a bias in methodology, and in 1985 an ICES Workshop dealing with this matter was set up.
-It concluded that to obtain proper recordings of the stock in the Norwegian Sea the size of it has to be above a certain level or distributed in a smaller area in larger concentrations than was the case some of the years, especially in 1983 and 1984 (Anon 1985 a).
+It concluded that to obtain proper recordings of the stock in the Norwegian Sea the size of it has to be above a certain level or distributed in a smaller area in larger concentrations than was the case some of the years, especially in 1983 and 1984 (ANON.
+1985a).

 The change of the blue whiting distribution pattern in the Norwegian Sea in the 1980's may not only be due to a stock decrease.
-It can also have been caused by changes in the environmental conditions described by Shevchenko and Isaev (1983, 1985), (Monstad and Blindheim 1986).
+It can also have been caused by changes in the enviromental conditions described by SHEVCHENKO and ISAEV (1983, 1985), (MONSTAD and BLINDHEIM 1986).

-The growth of blue whiting has been discussed by Bailey (1982).
+The growth of blue whiting has been discussed by BAILEY (1982).
 He compares parameters obtained by several authors and show a great variety in the growth.
 This may indicate the existence of separate stocks.
 The growth rate is highest in the female which also grow to a larger size than the male.
-Within its first year of life the blue whiting may reach a size of 20-25 cm (Gjøsæter, Beck and Monstad 1979).
+Within its first year of life the blue whiting may reach a size of 20-25 cm (GJØSÆTER, BECK and MONSTAD 1979).